The Loudest, Proudest, And Craziest Unit In The Army: The Rakkasans

 “Let Valor Not Fail”

-Grab yourself a T-shirt over at the Rakkasan store.
+Grab yourself a T-shirt over at the Rakkasan store and wear it proud.

 This article is dedicated to Christopher Metcalf, who is in the featured image.
-My friend and a true Rakkasan if there ever was one, Chris recently lost his life and left behind his son and fiancé.
+My friend and a true Rakkasan if there ever was one, Chris lost his life and left behind his son and fiancé.
 Reach out and talk to a fellow Rakkasan today and raise a glass to Chris, and the other warriors we’ve lost along the way.
-Chris’s fiancé has a small gofundme to help out with expenses during this difficult time.
-If you have a few bucks to throw, or want to do a good deed for a fallen brother, it would be appreciated.
-Thank you and thank you for standing beside me in formation, in battle, and under the shadow of the torri.
+Thank you and thank you for standing beside me in formation, in battle, and under the shadow of the Torri.

 John H Davis